Air Conditioner Repair Checklist

 - Making your system stop working faster

-We suggest changing flat filters once a month, and accordion filters every three months.
+We suggest changing flat filters once a month, and pleated filters every three months.

-If you can’t recall when you last replaced yours, turn off your system totally and remove the filter.
+If you can’t recall when you last replaced your filter, turn off your system totally and remove the filter.
 You can find the filter in your furnace or air pump’s blower compartment.
 It might also be found in an attached filter holder or wall-mounted return air grille.

 Hold the filter up to your light fixture.
 If you see a lot of dust, you should buy a new filter.